andrewkinney/Cascades-Community-Samples/HubIntegration/README.md

 - call processNewMessage() or an equivalent function that operates in a similar way to add the item to the Hub
 - remove the push invocation handling code and push targets from the bar descriptor of both projects

+Additional customizations when integrating with your own app:

+HeadlessHubIntegration:

+- TestAccount - Review this class, derived from HubAccount, and substitute it with your own version of this class customized for your app's account
+- HubAccount - contains various methods for managing a Hub account and its items (most developers do not need to change this)
+- HeadlessHubIntegration - modify UDSUtil initialization parameters to ensure your service name is unique and the proper hub assets folder name in the UI app is provided
+- UDSUtil - a Qt wrapper around the native UDS library to simplify UDS operations
+- HubCache - a class that implements a simple Hub cache using QSettings (feel free to substitute this with your own class to implement a cache via another mechanism such as SQLLite database caching if you need better performance)
+- PushManager - a utility class for processing push data

+Hub Integration:
+- look at this sample for guidance on what to add to your app to add the cards needed for proper Hub integration
+- bar descriptor
+	- modify the invocation targets to match the names defined in TestAccount or your equivalent class
+	- modify the hub item MIME type in the invocation target definitions to match the MIME type defined in TestAccount or your equivalent class
+	- keep in mind that the headless app launches first to prompt for permissions.
+Please change its name so that it looks like it belongs to your app to avoid user confusion

 For more information about our other Open Source projects, visit: